SridharSubramaniam/q-date/README.md

 * `date-filter`: Pass in the name of a function that will determine whether or not a given date will be enabled in the calendar.
 * `am-pm`: Defaults to AM-PM, but you can use 24-hour mode by setting this option to false.

+## Contributing

+Contributions are welcome.
+Whenever possible, please include test coverage with your contribution.

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

+To get the project running, you'll need [NPM](https://npmjs.org/) and [Bower](http://bower.io/).
+Run `npm install` and `bower install` to install all dependencies.
+Then run `gulp` in the project directory to watch and compile changes.
+And you can run `npm run test` to watch for changes and auto-execute unit tests.